 Having said that, we could easily associate the seed of karma with the apple tree and the snake story in Waite’s card, but without the details and subtleties pointed at by Marseilles.
 So, the seed of trouble is there even in Waite’s modified card.

 Plus, they are heavily clothed for a reason in Marseilles.
 This archetype has nothing to do with being naked and what such symbolism implies.
 It is too early on the path to be naked.
-Much has to happen before we can shed our façades and be that free and that is shown rather later in the Major Arcana series.
+Much has to happen before we can shed our façades and be that free and that is shown rather later in the Major Arcana series in The Star.

 So, what archetype meaning do we want to follow?
 Which language do we want to speak?
 And to understand what?

 Waite tells one story about the spiritual path.
 Marseilles tells a different story.
-And even within Marseilles itself different authors simply leave things out based on their understanding.
+And even within Marseilles itself different authors simply leave things in or out based on their understanding.